DoktorShift/ShiftMobiBot/README.md

+##### This is a Fork of SatsMobiBot, Thanks Massimo for Sharing.

-# @SatsMobiBot
+# @Shift.mobiBot

 A Telegram Lightning ⚡️ Bitcoin wallet.

 This repository contains everything you need to set up and run your own Tip bot and POS facility.
-If you simply want to use this bot in your group chat without having to install anything just start a conversation with [@SatsMobiBot](https://t.me/SatsMobiBot) and invite it into your group chat.
+If you simply want to use this bot in your group chat without having to install anything just start a conversation with [@Shift.mobiBot](https://t.me/ShiftmobiBot) and invite it into your group chat.

 The system automatically creates a POS facility connected to your user.
 Getting payments in Lightning is immediate and requires no additional software installed and no externa APPs.